IBM/charts/repo/ibm-helm/ibm-devopsplan-prod.md

 | **auth.jwt.refreshTokenValiditySeconds** | Duration for which a JWT refresh token remains valid, in seconds. | `86400` (1 day) |

 ### Parameters for creating TeamSpace and Applications
 The PostgreSQL database requires to create TeamSpace and Applications.
 The helm chart is installed with the internal PostgreSQL database by default.
 If you plan to install/upgrade the helm charts with an external database, then you need to set the *postgresql.enabled* to *false* and set the *spring.datastore* and *tenant.datastore* configuration settings based on your external database parameters.
-PostgreSQL database is supported for release 3.0.4.

 | **Parameter** | **Description** | **Default value** |
 | --- | --- | --- |